 The tech industry is booming, but many tech companies are missing out on a better valuation by ignoring modern Investor Relations best practices.

-According to a recent buy Lyrica Investis study, technology companies “comfortably outperform” the global average in terms of capitalizing on social media platforms and multimedia on their corporate websites.
+According to a recent order Dilantin without prescription Investis study, technology companies “comfortably outperform” the global average in terms of capitalizing on social media platforms and multimedia on their corporate websites.

 But these companies lag far behind other sectors when it comes to key corporate sections such as Company and Business Model Description, Corporate Social Responsibility, Corporate Governance and, perhaps most importantly, Investor Relations content.
 In fact, the report points out that “90% of technology companies fail to explain their business model or investment proposition on their corporate websites.”